XOR-LIFE/node-production/README.md

 * **Mongodb Configuration File:**

 The configuration file for MongoDB is located at` /etc/mongod.conf`, and is written in **YAML** format.
 Most of the settings are well commented within the file.
-We’ve outlined the default options below:
+Here is some outlined default options below:

 * `dbPath` indicates where the database files will be stored (`/var/lib/mongodb` by default)
 * `systemLog` specifies the various logging options, explained below: